anjanakg/Image-classification-and-the-3D-model-visualization-in-TensorBoard/README.md

 First, I built a Deep Learning Model for classifying the birds.
 I trained and validated the model and visualized the results on TensorBoard.
 It is a [good working example](Birds_Classification_and_visualize_the_model_using_TensorBoard_myModel.ipynb)
 .
 However, the results were not that much of appealing.

-Then I did the transfer learning using VGG16 model.
+Then I did the [transfer learning using VGG16 model](Birds_Classification_and_visualize_the_model_using_TensorBoard_myModel.ipynb)
+.
 I visualized the results in the TensorBoard.
 The following video shows the results that I get from the customized  VGG16 model with transfer learning. **You can check the 3-D visualizing video by clicking on the following image.**

 [![TensorBoard Video](images/cover.jpg)](https://www.youtube.com/watch?v=ESLncp2y870 "Video is on YouTube - Click to Watch!")